Nesvilab/MSFragger/tutorial_fragpipe.md

 **Notes about timsTOF data:** With timsTOF PASEF data we recommend using raw PASEF files (.d files), where the .d folder is the raw file.
 If you have already run MSFragger on the .d files, having the .mzBIN files from that analysis in the same directory as the .d files will speed up the analysis.
 If you don't need to perform quantification, you can use .mgf files (which can be generated by the Bruker's software immediately after data acquisition is completed) instead of .d.

-Once you've loaded your spectral files, annotate your data to specify Experiments and Replicates, which determines how your PSM/peptide/protein etc. reports will be generated:
+Once you've loaded your spectral files, annotate your data to specify Experiments and Replicates, which determines how your PSM/peptide/protein etc. reports will be generated (the 'Save as manifest' button stores file locations and annotations for future use):

 #### Single-experiment report
 Leave the 'Experiment' and 'Replicate' fields blank.
 Use this option if you want to analyze all input files together and generate a single merged report (including bulding a combined spectral library from all input data).